neurotrino/reservoir/loggers/README.md

 ### Standard Methods
 - `.add_callback()` appends a `tf.keras.callbacks.Callback` object to a list
   of callbacks internally maintained by the logger.
-The logger should pass these (or an appropriate subset) to `fit()` whenever `fit()` is called during training
+The logger should pass these (or an appropriate subset) to `fit()` whenever `fit()` is called in training.

-- `.summarize()` is called inside training loops to log scalar values, usually into an event file located in a summaries directory specified by an HJSON configuration file, and often postprocessed into more generic data formats.
+- `.summarize()` is called inside training loops to log scalar values, usually into an event file (located in the summaries directory specified by an HJSON configuration file), available for immediate analysis in TensorBoard or for later postprocessing into a more generic file format.

 ## Logging by Value Type